Mohamed Al-Fayed: Rowland and later business career

 Fayed briefly joined the board of the mining conglomerate Lonrho in 1975 but left after a disagreement.

-In 1979, he bought The Ritz hotel in Paris, France for US$30 million.

-In 1984, Fayed and his brothers purchased a 30% stake in House of Fraser, a group that included the London store Harrods, from Roland 'Tiny' Rowland, the head of Lonrho.
-In 1985, he and his brothers bought the remaining 70% of House of Fraser for £615m.
-Rowland claimed that the Fayed brothers lied about their background and wealth and he put pressure on the government to investigate them.
-A Department of Trade and Industry (DTI) inquiry into the Fayeds was launched.
+In 1979 he bought the Ritz hotel in Paris, France, for US$30 million.
+In 1984 Fayed and his brothers purchased a 30% stake in House of Fraser, a group that included the London store of Harrods, from Tiny Rowland.
+In 1985, he and his brothers bought the remaining 70% of House of Fraser for £615 million.
+Rowland claimed that the Fayed brothers lied about their background and wealth, and he put pressure on the government to investigate them.
+A DTI inquiry into the Fayeds was launched.
 The DTI's subsequent report was critical, but no action was taken against the Fayeds, and while many believed the contents of the report, others felt it was politically motivated.
 Rowland described his relationship with the Fayed family in his book A Hero from Zero.
-He started with the following words: